 If you are concerned about a recent outbreak in your area of Covid-19 or similar you can take preventative measures such as disinfecting the handle of your toothbrush regularly and soaking your toothbrush in an antibacterial mouthwash.
 It’s not a silver bullet in terms of preventing Covid but it can help.

 Make sure you wash your hands after brushing and flossing your teeth.
 As many viruses are transmitted through fluids it is very important to wash your hands after touching your mouth to prevent other people from being infected.

 Try not to use the same toothpaste for everyone.
 It may not always be an option but if you can use individual toothpaste for every member in your household you can lower the chance of an infectious virus from being transmitted.

-Here at Deeragun Dental, your health is our primary concern!
+Here at Deeragun Dental in Townsville, your health is our primary concern!
 For more information, contact us at Deeragun Dental by calling 07 4751 5999 or book an appointment online.
 We offer interest-free payment plans with Zip Pay and National Dental Plan.